-Gaynor Minden opened its doors in the Chelsea section of Manhattan in 1993.
-We had one employee and one product, the patented pointe shoe made from high-tech materials that Eliza Minden had developed over the preceding eight years.
+Gaynor Minden opened its doors in New York City in 1993, having outgrown its first home in John and Eliza Minden’s small Manhattan apartment.
+We had one part-time employee and one product: the patented pointe shoe that Eliza Minden had developed over the preceding eight years.

 It was the first successful modernization of ballet’s iconic footwear, and today Gaynor Minden is a global brand, available at hundreds of dance-specialty stores nation-wide as well as through numerous overseas distributors.
 While still very much a family business, we have offices on three continents and at last count we ship to 85 countries and over 200 professional companies.
 Gaynor Mindens are used at almost every major ballet company in the world including American Ballet Theatre, England’s Royal Ballet, The Paris Opera Ballet, The Bolshoi Ballet, The Mariinsky Ballet, The Royal Danish Ballet, The Dutch National Ballet, The San Francisco, Houston, and Boston Ballets… to name just a few.

 The original Gaynor Mindens had stiff shanks and were available with only a few fitting choices.
 We now offer a greatly expanded range of options including ultra-flexible shanks and boxes, a narrow-heeled style for the sleekest possible fit, longer sizes for today’s bigger feet, built-in suede tips for extra durability, and Luxe self-smoothing satin — all for stock shoes.
 In addition we offer extensive additional customization by special order.

 Our pointe shoes are manufactured, as they always have been, in Lawrence, Massachusetts in a process that combines hand craftsmanship with the latest footwear technology.
 It’s in a 19th century factory building that was recently updated with solar power.
 (We think that’s a nice analogy to updating a 19th century shoe with modern materials.)